redevined/RNNAssignment/README.md

 The gradcheck should be very similar and the implementation should be able to pass it (If too many warnings happen and the relative difference is > 0.01 then its probably incorrect).

 Then you can implement sampling and see how it trains to generate new characters (It should generate much better than the Vanilla RNN).

+Note that: the template code and the RNN code is just a guide to make you have a fast start.
+You are encouraged to make any (change) if necessary, as long as the final work ends up with an LSTM network.